 A bold commitment to changing the culture of philanthropy

+Moving forward, AiD will function as a Thousand Currents program focused on diaspora engagement.
 While the aid and philanthropy sectors have begun to recognize the growing significance of the African diaspora in development, few institutions fully engage diasporans in strategy-setting and program and financial decision-making.